JuneYaooo/pulse-tuner/README.md

 #### Try to chat with the lora

+- Please make sure to select an available Lora.
+There is currently no sample Lora available.
+You need to train one yourself first.
 - Optional whether to add system commands;
 - Currently supports multiple rounds of dialogue
 - Streaming conversations to be supported